You are here

 For Community Organizations

-- Clinical depression is one of the most common mental illnesses, affecting more than 19 million Americans each year.
-This includes major depressive disorder, manic depression and dysthymia, a milder, longer-lasting form of depression.
+- Major depression is one of the most common mental illnesses, affecting 6.7% (more than 16 million) of American adults each year.

 - Depression causes people to lose pleasure from daily life, can complicate other medical conditions, and can even be serious enough to lead to suicide.